State Court Processing Statistics, 1990-2009: Felony Defendants in Large Urban Counties (ICPSR 2038)

 Unit of Observation: felony case

-Universe: Felony court filings during the month of May in even numbered years from 1990 to 2006 in the 75 most populous counties in the United States.
+Universe: Felony court filings during the month of May in even years from 1990-2006 and 2009 in the 75 most populous counties in the United States.

 Data Types: event/transaction data